MicrosoftDocs/azure-stack-docs/azure-local/deploy/deployment-local-identity-with-key-vault.md

 - Create a local user account with the same credentials across all nodes and add it to the local administrators group, instead of using the built-in administrator account.

+- Download the Azure Local software.
+Instructions on how to download the Azure Local software will be provided to those who signed up for the preview.

+- For this preview, the nodes require static IP addresses and don't support DHCP.
+After the OS is installed, use SConfig to set the static IP address, subnet, gateway, and DNS.

 - Have a DNS server with a properly configured zone.
 This setup is crucial for the network to function correctly.
 See [Configure DNS server for Azure Local](#configure-dns-server-for-azure-local).

-- Download the Azure Local software.
-Instructions on how to download the Azure Local software will be provided to those who signed up for the preview.

 ## Configure DNS server for Azure Local